casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-hash hash-b568f50a64acc8bbe43462ffe243849a88111060b228dacb8f08d42e26985180 \
 // The name of the entrypoint you are invoking.
 --session-entry-point "set_uri" \
-// The ID of the CEP-85 token you are setting the URI of.
+// The ID of the CEP-85 token whose URI you are setting.
 --session-arg "id:u256='2'" \
 // The new URI for the token.
 --session-arg "uri:string='https://docs.casper.network/test-{id}.json'" \